 All my boys have been successful.
 Included in the group are 2 lawyers, a judge, a doctor, a dentist and a teacher.
 Three military officers (a colonel, master sergeant and gunnery sergeant), a chief of police, a builder and an owner of a furniture store completed the mix.
 Oh yeah, we also have the most sought-after violinist in the country.

-This year, as the celebration for the Fourth of July approached, I received an invitation from Tim to come to Boston for the Fourth of July performance of the Boston Pops featuring none other than Tim Conrad.
-Tim had reserved a block of fifty and wanted his whole extended family to be there for him.
+This year, as the celebration for the Fourth of July approached, I received an invitation from Jack to come to Boston for the Fourth of July performance of the Boston Pops featuring none other than Jack Conrad.
+Jack had reserved a block of fifty and wanted his whole extended family to be there for him.
 Needless to say, the whole team was there.

 What a gathering.
 The years seemed to roll away as we caught up and reminisced in the lobby before the performance.
 I was introduced to new wives and cuddled new babies.
 I was with my boys and it felt great.
 Sherry Conrad came up to me, kissed me on the cheek and told me I would be sitting with her.